 Since the COVID-19 pandemic began in the spring, MTSU faculty, staff, and students have been finding new ways to teach and learn.
-Dr. Ryan Korstange, an assistant professor in the University Studies department, did his best to learn from the spring semester how he could be most effective in the fall.
+Dr. Ryan Korstange, an assistant professor in the University Studies department, did his best to learn from the spring 2020 semester how he could be most effective last fall.

 “Last semester, it was about going with your first instinct and seeing what worked,” Dr. Korstange said.
 “That gave us a lot of experience to figure out what actually worked and what didn’t, and that gave us perspective.”

 Korstange says that having that perspective was important because, until last spring, he’d never been asked to alter his teaching methods so drastically.
 Likewise, his students had never been expected to learn in such a strange, non-traditional setting.
 Through the trial-and-error of the spring semester, he was able to make informed decisions to minimize any missteps.